 This graph shows the builder confidence index from the National Association of Home Builders (NAHB).

 The housing market index (HMI) increased to 19 in September from 18 in August.
 The record low was 8 set in January.

 This is still very low - and this is what I've expected - a long period of builder depression.

 Note: any number under 50 indicates that more builders view sales conditions as poor than good.

-Builder confidence in the market for newly built, single-family homes notched up two points in July to its highest level since September 2008, according to the National Association of Home Builders/Wells Fargo Housing Market Index (HMI), released today.
-The HMI rose two points to 17 in July as builders saw an improvement in current sales conditions but continued to express concerns about the future.
+Builder confidence in the market for newly built, single-family homes edged higher for a third consecutive month in September, according to the latest National Association of Home Builders/Wells Fargo Housing Market Index (HMI), released today.
+The HMI rose one point to 19 this month, its highest level since May of 2008.

 “Builders are seeing some improvement in buyer demand as a result of the first-time home buyer tax credit, and low mortgage rates and strong housing affordability have also helped to revive some optimism,” noted Joe Robson, chairman of the National Association of Home Builders (NAHB) and a home builder from Tulsa, Okla.
 “However, the window is now basically closed for being able to start a new home that can be completed in time for buyers to take advantage of the tax credit before it expires at the end of November, and builders are concerned about what will keep the market moving once the credit is gone. ....”